maxclaus/maxclaus.xyz/content/blog/2016-01-28-knextancy-nodejs-multi-tenancy.md

----
-layout: post
++++
-title: Knextancy - Node JS Multi Tenancy
+title = "Knextancy - Node JS Multi Tenancy"
-tags:
-- nodejs
----
++++

 At Bravi every project has multi tenant support since the beginning of the development.
 This because we have built a solution that is so easy to use that is almost imperceptible we are developing a multi tenant application.
 The only thing we have to care about is:

-* pass ahead in the HTTP header the tenant id for every consumed API/application
+- pass ahead in the HTTP header the tenant id for every consumed API/application
-* use a prefix in the table on executing SQL queries `select * from "$_mytable"`
+- use a prefix in the table on executing SQL queries `select * from "$_mytable"`

 And that is it.
 You are already building a multi tenant application.